So, as kid and someone either preached on the armor of God or taught a lesson on it, I thought they were referring to actual armor.

 Yep, tricks of the devil, the enemy of our soul.

-How many times has something minor hit our camps and instead of just pouring the living water over it and soldiering on, we let the dart burn some more and then cook up a stew over it?
+How many times has something minor hit our camps and instead of just pouring the living water over it, we let the dart burn some more and then cook up a stew over it?

-Or, we get so drawn to the flame- the confusion, the mess, the gossip– that we forget the enemy’s fire is destroying us and other camps around us?
+Or, we get so drawn to the flame- the confusion, the mess, the gossip– that we forget the enemy’s fire is destroying us?
+Or we ignore that other camps are burning, too?

 Friend, we don’t have to let the fiery darts of the enemy destroy us.
-By putting on the whole armor of God and relying on the living water to put out the fire from the darts that have hit when we have slightly lowered or laid down our shield, those fiery darts can and will be quenched and rendered ineffective.
+Put on the whole armor of God and rely on the living water to put out the fire.
+Those fiery darts can and will be quenched and rendered ineffective.

 Keep your armor on and in tip-top shape and keep fighting, soldier.